darwinbecker/wordle/README.md

 - removing slang & english words that are uncommon: "AFAIK" (as far as i know)
 - removing names like: "Adele", "VW AG"
 - removing words with numbers like: "AMD64", "AK-47"

+I created a second wordlist with potential solution-words.
+This wordlist contains 808 potential solution words.

 word descriptions are mostly taken from here:
 > Source: [Digitales Wörterbuch der deutschen Sprache](https://www.dwds.de/)